dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-deploy-home-lab/index.en.md

 ##### Screen Shots:

 <small>Screen Shot of the Physical Host (MS-01), Capacity and Usage, before any installs:
-- See the total memory (~478 GB) using Tiered Memory</small>
+- The server is equipped with 96 GB of physical memory.
+Using ESXi Tiered Memory, the total available memory is approximately 478 GB.</small>

 {{< image src="vcf-deploy-09.png" caption="Click to see Larger Image of Screen Shot">}}

 ---

-<small>Screen Shot of the Nested ESXi install PowerShell output:
+<small>Screen Shot of the Nested ESXi install PowerShell Script output:
-- Total Time is less than one minute</small>
+- Total Script Run Time is less than one minute</small>

 {{< image src="vcf-deploy-10.png" caption="Click to see Larger Image of Screen Shot">}}